Planning and Response - FAQ

 - Prospective students can learn about Gnomon’s academic offerings through our Virtual Info Sessions.
 Presented via Twitch, Gnomon Virtual Info Sessions offer a comprehensive overview of our educational as well as the various career paths available for digital artists throughout the entertainment industry.
 Learn more here.

 - I’m planning to relocate to LA to begin my studies at Gnomon.
 If those classes are being held entirely online, do I have to move to Los Angeles right away or can I just take the classes where I currently am?

-- Program students enrolled in the Spring or Summer term at Gnomon may choose to begin and complete their courses from any location.
+- Program students enrolled in the Summer or Fall term at Gnomon may choose to begin and complete their courses from any location.
 Many incoming students who have elected to delay their move to Los Angeles and begin their program online may benefit from reduced living expenses.

-- I want to apply for Summer or Fall.
+- I want to apply for a future term.
 What should I do?